jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 ## Objectives

 In the previous practical, you trained feedforward neural networks for classifying images, i.e. assigning a **single** label to each image hopefully reaching a good accuracy on the test set.
 We now consider a second problem in computer vision : object detection.
-The task is here to find every occurence of a set of classes of objects.
+The task is here to find every occurrence of a set of classes of objects.
 Given an image, we want to output a set of bounding boxes for every object classes of interest.

 Below is an example of what we want to do :

 ![Object detection : bounding box regression and classification](./data/01-pytorch-object-detection/example_bbox.png){width=100%}

 In this practical, we will work with the [Pascal VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/).
 Pascal VOC used to be a popular contest on the topic of object recognition in computer vision.
 It ended in 2012.
-The dataset consists 11.530 images, annoted with 27.450 bounding boxes belonging to one of 20 classes.
+The dataset consists in 11.530 images, annotated with 27.450 bounding boxes belonging to one of 20 classes.
 Segmentations, which we are not going to use for now, are also provided.

-We will progress step by step starting by regressing and classifying the largest object bounding box and then move on detecting multiple objects (an interesting approach I borrow from J. Howard of [fast.ai](http://www.fast.ai)).
+We will progress step by step starting by regressing and classifying the largest object's bounding box and then move on detecting multiple objects (an interesting pedagogical approach I borrow from J. Howard of [fast.ai](http://www.fast.ai)).
 Also we will follow a particular track to perform object detection but a lot of variations are actually possible.
 I invite you to read [@Huang2016;@Hui2018] which present some variations.

-One of the interest of this practical also lies in the way we will compute the features from which to detect objects.
-We will use **pretrained** models, and more specifically, models like resnet, densenet, etc... trained for classification on ImageNet.
+One of the interests of this practical also lies in the way we will compute the features from which to detect objects.
+We will use **pretrained** models, and more specifically, models like resnet, densenet, etc. trained for classification on ImageNet.
 From these models, we will cut-off the classification head and keep the model up to the last convolutional feature maps.
+The head of the model will be defined depending on the problem of interest.

 ## Exploring the dataset